teesquared/flasturbate/README.md

 Usage
 -----

 [Flasturbate][] is a command line program.
-You pass in options and the SWF file or files your want to obfuscate.
+You pass in options and the SWF file or files you want to obfuscate.
-By default it will produce an output file with all qualified symbols obfuscated.
+By default, it will produce an output file with all qualified symbols obfuscated.

 The program currently only obfuscates symbol names.
 It does not alter bytecodes to thwart disassembly but it sure makes reading the code in a SWF really hard to understand.

-Since it's built on a powerful assembler/disassembler, the future may see a version that does mangle bytecodes.
+Since it's built on a robust assembler/disassembler, the future may see a version that does mangle bytecodes.

     D:\projects\github\Teesquared\flasturbate
     >flasturbate -h